gem/oq-engine/doc/effective-realizations.rst

  2 GMPEs (b71, b72)

 The number of paths in the logic tree is 4 * 5 * 2 * 4 * 4 * 1 * 2 =
 1280, pretty large.
-We say that there are 1280 *potential realizations*.
-However, in most computations the user will be interested only in a subset of them.
+We say that there are 1280 *potential realizations* per source model.
+However, in most computations, the user will be interested only in a subset of them.
 For instance, if the sources contributing to your region of interest are only of kind **Active_Shallow** and **Stable_Shallow**, you would consider only 4 * 5 = 20 effective realizations instead of 1280.
-Doing so will improve the computation time and the neeed storage by a factor of 1280 / 20 = 64, which is very significant.
+Doing so will improve the computation time and the needed storage by a factor of 1280 / 20 = 64, which is very significant.

 Having motivated the need for the concept of effective realizations, let explain how it works in practice.
 For sake of simplicity let us